zazmarga/lets-go-tango/README.md

  - How many members from each occupation
  - How many Tango activities are  in each category
  - How many Tango activities are in each city
+28. All -list pages have a pagination, including pages after selecting lists by criteria

-28. Links to all the above pages are in the top panel, where there is also a "Logout"
+29. Links to all the above pages are in the top panel, where there is also a "Logout"